mainmatter/playbook/src/development-process/README.md

 relevant only further out as the project progresses and not be actionable at the time.
-Thus, these tasks are likely to change anyway and preparing them early leaves teams with a large number of tasks that end up never being tackled or only in substantially different form so that they become outdated or are even closed untouched.
+Thus, these tasks are likely to change anyway and preparing them early leaves teams with a large number of tasks that end up never being tackled or only in a substantially different form so that they become outdated or are even closed untouched.
 Instead, only the tasks that are relevant for the upcoming iteration should be defined, prepared and then planned as those are well understood and known to be needed at the time.

-The main purpose of iterations is to set expectations on all sides and provide short-term predictability and planability for the stakeholders requiring it.
+The main purpose of iterations is to set expectations on all sides and provide short-term predictability and foresight for the stakeholders requiring it.
 Iterations should be short enough to remain predictable and long enough to supply enough time to finish meaningful work – a length of 2 weeks typically achieves that best.
-The concrete iteration length for a project must be defined when kicking off the project but can still be adapted afterwards.
+The concrete iteration length for a project must be defined when kicking off the project but can still be adapted afterward.
 Iterations are a team effort and should therefore be planned and executed collaboratively with team members supporting each other to complete the work as planned.